MichaelSolati/geofirestore-js/docs/reference.md

 1. the location's key
 2. the location's [latitude, longitude] pair
 3. the distance, in kilometers, from the location to this query's center
-4. the data, if attached to the location
+4. the document, if attached to the location

 `ready` fires once when this query's initial state has been loaded from the server.
 The `ready` event will fire after all other events associated with the loaded data have been triggered. `ready` will fire again once each time `updateCriteria()` is called, after all new data is loaded and all other new events have been fired.